khalidhasantahmid/Play-With-React/README.md

 # Play-With-React

 Fun and struggles of learning react from scratch.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Getting Started with Ant Design of React

+This project Styles will be implemented with [$ npm install antd --save](https://ant.design/).

 ## Available Scripts